open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `flatten(target, prefix, depth)`

 The `flatten` function flattens a `pcommon.Map` by moving items from nested maps to the root.

+`target` is a path expression to a `pcommon.Map` type field. `prefix` is an optional string. `depth` is an optional non-negative int.

 For example, the following map

 ```json
 {